General Transfer Questions

 A: Class size varies.
 Large lecture halls often seat 300 students.
 A student, however, would not have all classes in a 300-person lecture hall.
 Lecture classes typically allow for personalization through labs and small group sessions, called recitations, which tend to be about 20 students in size.
-Students will have more classes that have a small class sizes as they advance in their major.
+Students will have more classes that have a small class size as they advance in their major.

 A: Oregon State provides many ways for students to still feel connected.
-There are student organizations on campus that are focused on specific interests can help you connect you with like-minded peers and reduce feelings of anonymity at a large school.
+There are student organizations on campus that are focused on specific interests that can help you connect with like-minded peers and reduce feelings of anonymity at a large school.
 Campus events feature excellent opportunities to meet people at school.
-It's often easier to connect with others in a relaxed environments such as sporting events, campus rallies and other special occasions.
+It's often easier to connect with others in relaxed environments such as sporting events, campus rallies and other special occasions.
 Joining a study group is an effective way to socialize while completing academic responsibilities.
 Staying current on Oregon State news is a good way to feel connected on campus.
 The school newspaper (The Daily Barometer) is a solid source of information that can also provide insight into Oregon State.

 A: One of the best ways to find an internship is to check with the Oregon State Career Center, online at Career Development Center, and by communicating with your department about opening specific to your academic major.